Legoless/AuthKit/README.md

     - [Windows Live](https://www.live.com)
     - ...
 - Request logined user details for each service.
-- Dynamic and customizable user interface for logging in into each service.
+- Dynamic and customizable user interface for logging in into each service (or implement your own).
 - Completely extensible clients and UI.
 - **A single, simple API to use with every service.**